 The names of the cards are printed across the bottom in French.
 The booklet is also in French, however as the deck uses the traditional Marseilles style subjects, it should present no problem for the experienced reader.

 Le Mat (The Fool) is not numbered.
 La Force (Strength) is numbered 11, and La Justice is numbered 8.
 My only complaint is that the Roman numerals painted on the cards seem to have been done by a different hand, or under pressure to hurry.
 They do not match the artistic skill level of the lovely illustrations.

 The size of deck, approximately 4 3/4” by 2 1/2”, makes it easy to handle and shuffle.
 The card stock and printing are of a high quality.

 This deck is one of my favorites for daily readings, or any reading where complete objectivity is necessary.
 It gives very balanced readings, is a joy to handle and work with, and I highly recommend the Tarot du Roy Nissanka to anyone who loves beautiful tarot decks!

-See card images from the Tarot du Roy Nissanka
+See sample card images from the Tarot du Roy Nissanka

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images